Geometric-and-Combinatorial-Structures/contractible-graphs/README.md

 # I-Contractible graphs
-In this repository we show how to implement the algorithms employed in the article [Collapsibility and homological properties of I-contractible transformations](https://arxiv.org/abs/1808.07461), as well as in the work [Minimal graphs for contractible and dismantlable properties](https://arxiv.org/abs/2109.06729).
+In this repository we demonstrate how to implement the algorithms employed in the article [Collapsibility and homological properties of I-contractible transformations](https://arxiv.org/abs/1808.07461), as well as in the work [Minimal graphs for contractible and dismantlable properties](https://arxiv.org/abs/2109.06729).

 The following commands were executed using the operating system Debian GNU/Linux 11 and compiler `gcc (Debian 10.2.1-6) 10.2.1 20210110`.
 However, a graphical compiler such as [this one](https://www.embarcadero.com) can also be used.